Blow up for the critical gKdV equation II: minimal mass dynamics: Sharp description of minimal mass blow up

-Our aim in this section is to derive sharp qualitative bounds on $u(t)$.
-In particular, we prove that the blow up time is finite, $T>-\infty$, and we specify the blow up speed and the behavior of the concentration point which are essential preliminary informations on the singularity formation.
+Our aim in this section is to derive sharp qualitative bounds on minimal mass blow up solutions, improving general results stated in Lemma~\ref{lemmadecay}.
+In particular, we prove that the blow up time is finite, $T>-\infty$, and we specify the blow up speed and the behavior of the concentration point which are essential preliminary information on the singularity formation.
+Note that the additional information below requires the sharper analysis of \cite{MMR1} and cannot be derived from \cite{MMduke}.
+We consider $u(t)$ a minimal mass blow up solution and in the setting of Lemma \ref{lemmadecay}, we introduce the rescaled time \be s(t)=- \int_{t}^{t_0}\frac{ds}{\l^3}. \ee Recall that $s(T)=-\infty$ from a standard argument (see e.g. \cite{MMannals}).

+\begin{proposition}[Sharp bounds] Let $u(t)$ be a solution of \eqref{kdv} defined on $(T,0]$, which blows up backwards in finite or infinite time $-\infty\leq T<0$.
+Assume